-- A. Achieve long-term risk-adjusted returns consistent with its fiduciary duty. - B. Pursue an investment strategy that reduces the volatility of returns through prudent diversification of the portfolio across a broad selection of distinct asset classes, as provided for in Section 6.0 of this Investment Policy. - C. Further diversify other risks, including extreme events, liquidity, and leverage by looking beyond traditional asset class definitions by utilizing multiple lenses on portfolio risks. - D. Adopt an asset allocation target to guide the structure of the investment portfolio, as provided for in Section 6.0, and reevaluate on an annual basis. - E. Reevaluate the asset-liability study every three to five years. - F. Delegate to staff the management of existing investment managers, and for those strategies in separately managed accounts and evergreen (or open-end) commingled fund structures, the on-going adjustments to allocations to such managers consistent with the investment policies and investment ranges contained in Section 6.0. - G. Delegate full discretion, including whether to include environmental, social, and governance factors, if such factors have a direct relationship to the economic and financial value of an investment, when analyzing the financial merits of competing investment choices on behalf of SamCERA, to each investment manager to the extent authorized in their Investment Management Agreement (IMA). - H. Adopt objectives that encourage investment managers to maximize their performance, within acceptable risk parameters, relative to their individual investment style benchmark. - I. Refrain from drastically shifting asset class allocations over short time spans, unless it is in the Fund's best interest to do so. - J. Rebalance the portfolio in accordance with the Rebalancing Policy set forth in Section 7.0.
+- A. Achieve long-term risk-adjusted returns consistent with its fiduciary duty. - B. Pursue an investment strategy that reduces the volatility of returns through prudent diversification of the portfolio across a broad selection of distinct asset classes, as provided for in Section 6.0 of this Investment Policy. - C. Further diversify other risks, including extreme events, liquidity, and leverage by looking beyond traditional asset class definitions by utilizing multiple lenses on portfolio risks. - D. Adopt an asset allocation target to guide the structure of the investment portfolio, as provided for in Section 6.0, and reevaluate on an annual basis. - E. Reevaluate the asset-liability study every three to five years. - F. Determine whether to replenish the cash flow match account on an annual basis. - G. Delegate to staff the management of existing investment managers, and for those strategies in separately managed accounts and evergreen (or open-end) commingled fund structures, the on-going adjustments to allocations to such managers consistent with the investment policies and investment ranges contained in Section 6.0. - H. Delegate full discretion, including whether to include environmental, social, and governance factors, if such factors have a direct relationship to the economic and financial value of an investment, when analyzing the financial merits of competing investment choices on behalf of SamCERA, to each investment manager to the extent authorized in their Investment Management Agreement (IMA). - I. Adopt objectives that encourage investment managers to maximize their performance, within acceptable risk parameters, relative to their individual investment style benchmark. - J. Refrain from drastically shifting asset class allocations over short time spans, unless it is in the Fund's best interest to do so. - K. Rebalance the portfolio in accordance with the Rebalancing Policy set forth in Section 7.0.